nathan-coder-learn/DaShooter/ReadME.md

 ## Enjoyment
 Have fun playing the game and try to improve your accuracy with each attempt.
-Experiment with different strategies to defeat the target more efficiently and get more rebirths.
+Experiment with different strategies to defeat the target more effectively and get more rebirths.

 ## Game Over:
 Each time the target's health is reduced to zero, you get a rebirth.